yuvalturg/ai-virtual-agent/INSTALLING.md

 ### Hardware Requirements

+For local inference:
 - **1 GPU with 24GB+ VRAM** for the primary LLM model
 - **1 GPU with 24GB+ VRAM** for the safety/shield model (optional)

+Alternatively, you can deploy without a GPU by using:
+- Remote vLLM deployment
+- Vertex AI

 ### Supported Models